 FIU takes all matters of Harassment including Sexual Harassment, Sexual Assault and Sexual Violence seriously.
-In accordance with Title IX regulations, the University has designated Shirlyon McWhorter, Director of Equal Opportunity Programs & Diversity, as the University's Title IX Coordinator responsible for overseeing FIU's Title IX compliance effort.
-Kristen Kawczynski, Director of Student Conduct & Conflict Resolution, (students) and Julie Berg, Sr. Associate Athletic Director (Athletics) are designated as FIU's Title IX Deputy Coordinators.
+In accordance with Title IX regulations, the University has designated Shirlyon McWhorter, Director of the Office of Inclusion, Diversity, Equity and Access(IDEA), as the University's Title IX Coordinator responsible for overseeing FIU's Title IX compliance effort.
+Director of Student Conduct & Conflict Resolution, (students) and Sr. Associate Athletic Director (Athletics) are designated as FIU's Title IX Deputy Coordinators.

 Reporting Harassment: Students, faculty, staff, visitors, independent contractors and all other individuals engaged in University activities are encouraged to report any conduct of which they have direct knowledge and which they in good faith believe constitutes harassment in violation of this policy.
 Managers have a legal duty to report any conduct of which they have direct knowledge, and which they in good faith believe constitutes harassment in violation of this policy.
-If you have concerns or need to report an incident of sexual misconduct, please contact Shirlyon McWhorter, Title IX Coordinator, at (305) 348-2785 or <a href="mailto:smcmmonth.com/smcmonth.
+If you have concerns or need to report an incident of sexual misconduct, please contact Shirlyon McWhorter, Title IX Coordinator, at (305) 348-2785 or smcwhort@fiu.edu, or The Office of Student Conduct at (305)348-3939 or conduct@fiu.edu conduct@fiu.edu